-- his name is translated as “stone of the Franks”;
+- Frankenstein is translated as “stone of the Franks”.

-- Mary was only 18 years old when she came up with the novel;
+- Mary Shelley was only 18 years old when she came up with the novel.

-Watch film adaptations featuring the character and compare them.
-Discuss with friends, discuss shooting, details, scale of the picture.
-Read the original version of the book to understand what has changed in modern times.
-Throw a Frankenstein themed party – invite your friends over and set costume requirements.
+There are plenty of ways to take part in Frankenstein Friday.
+Watch film adaptations of Frankenstein and compare them.
+Discuss the shooting, details, and scale of the picture with friends.
+Read the original version of the book to understand how it has been changed in modern times.
+You can also throw a Frankenstein themed party and invite your friends over, with costume requirements for added fun.

 When is Frankenstein Friday celebrated in 2022?